microsoft/mu_plus/DfciPkg/UnitTests/DfciTests/readme.md

 }
 ```

+## One time setuo for the tests.

+The test certs are no longer being included in the source tree.
 ### WARNING: Do not ship with the ZTD_Leaf.cer certificate in your firmware

 Be sure your production systems are using the ZtdRecovery.cer file.